dmlc/xgboost/doc/tutorials/external_memory.rst

 .. note::

-   The implementation of external memory uses ``mmap`` and is not tested against system errors like disconnected network devices (`SIGBUS`).
+   The feature is still experimental as of 2.0.
+The performance is not well optimized.

 *************
 Data Iterator